eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.13

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added button to toolbar to hide/unhide the Mail Tree view;
+ - Added check to validate path of the folder housing mbox files;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.12

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;